DomoApps/domo-developer-portal/docs/Apps/DDX-Bricks/Guides/DDX-Pro-Code.md

 ![codeafter.png](../../../../assets/images/codeafter.png)

-You won’t need any references to `window.datasets`, so be sure to remove that reference and verify the application is working as expected!
+You won’t need any references to `window.datasets`, so be sure to remove that reference!

 <!-- type: tab-end -->